jelias2/EKS-infura-webserver/README.md

   * (Optional ) Spin up Grafana and influx db for visualization
   * ```$WORKSPACE/load-tests/k6 && docker-compose up -d influxdb grafana```
   * Navigate to localhost:3000 in your browser for the grafana interface
   * Import via grafana.com: Enter 2587.
-Click load
+Click load [image](https://photos.app.goo.gl/QSDGRebhJxmvHNxN7)
-  * TODO add screenshot
-  * On the next page find the k6 dropdown, select "myinfluxdb (default)"
+  * On the next page find the k6 dropdown, select "myinfluxdb (default)" [image](https://photos.app.goo.gl/HQXXkXuBwS9ELb5T7)
-  * import
   * edit .envrc and set ```export INFLUX_DB_SETUP=true```
   * Watch the results over grafana and the k6 output at end of test
   * Note: socket2socket tests results will not show up in grafana default dashboard as the websocket metrics are different fields than http -rest versions